cwi-dis/2immerse-editor/docs/backend-api.md

 There aren't any calls, at the moment:-)

+## document settings

+The endpoint at `/api/v1/document/<documentId>/settings` allows getting and setting per-document variables.
+The following variables are available:

+- `startPaused` (boolean) determines whether a preview player starts paused or playing.
+- `mode` (string) determines whether the preview player is started in `"standalone"` or `"tv"` mode.

+On `GET`, the return value also contains an object `debugLinks` which has key/value pairs of links that may be useful to the trigger tool operator.
+The keys are human readable strings, the values URLs.
+Suggested use is to show the keys in a menu and open a new tab with the URL when selected.

 ## document serving calls

 The endpoint at `/api/v1/document/<documentId>/serve/` serves things like timeline and layout documents, generated on the fly form the underlying document representation: